General things to know about EVE Online before beginning:

 - if you're fitting to avoid HS ganks, you generally want an omnitanka fit which makes resistances to EVE's four damage types as even as possible (within ~20%), since gankers can scan your fit and attack your lowest resistance

-- you'll avoid the majority of tacklers in High and Low Security space if your ship enters warp in under 2 seconds from a full stopa ship which does this is said to instawarp. anything up to 1.99 s works. check this in the fitting window (Alt + F)
+- you'll avoid the majority of tacklers in High and Low Security space if your ship enters warp in under 2 seconds from a full stopa ship which does this is said to instawarp. anything up to 1.99 s works. check this in the fitting window (Alt + F) or in pyfa (linked again)

 - having any velocity at all can change how long your ship takes to enter warp; this includes the velocity your ship is given when it undocks